DmitriBogdanov/OpenMP-LU-decomposition/README.md

-# Parallel Computation / LU Decomposition
+# OpenMP LU Decomposition

-Contains sequential and parallelized implementations of following algorithms:
+Contains serial and parallel (OpenMP) implementations of following algorithms:

 * LU decomposition
-* Block LU decomposition
+* Blocked LU decomposition

 Note that present implementations are intended for academic purposes, as such they are not meant to be used in any sort of high-performance production code.